Top Tips to Know If Your Symptoms Are the Flu or COVID-19 in 2025

-Suffering from a sore throat, cough or just feeling run down?
+Have a sore throat, cough or just feeling run down?
 It may feel difficult to determine if your symptoms are stemming from the flu or from COVID-19.
 Flu and COVID-19 share many characteristics, but there are some key differences between the two.
-You can monitor your symptoms and protect yourself and others with a few simple guidelines.
+COVID-19 spreads more easily than the flu and symptoms can last longer.
+You can monitor your symptoms and protect yourself and others from both COVID and the flu with a few simple guidelines

 COVID-19